 You might ask: How can this happen?
 Isn't $\mathbb{E}[Xe] = 0$ a property of linear projection?
-If you are
+If you are asking these questions, you have a good point; indeed, pretty much without loss of generality, you

 However, please recall our example of omitted variable bias earlier in the semester.
-In that case, we were interested in β from the following projection model (or CEF model):
+In that case, we were interested in $\beta$ from the following projection model (or CEF model):